Keval9247/Keval9247/README.md

 - 🌱 **Currently Learning**: Advanced animations, responsive design, and improving my expertise in backend optimization.
 - 💬 **Ask me about**: Full Stack MERN Development, API Integration, Responsive Design, and building intuitive user interfaces.
 - 💞️ **Looking to Collaborate on**: Open-source projects, web development, and any exciting full-stack projects.
-- ⚡ **Fun Fact**: When I'm not coding, I enjoy experimenting with the latest design trends and enhancing user experiences.
+- ⚡ **Fun Fact**: I enjoy experimenting with the latest design trends and enhancing user experiences when I'm not coding.

 ---